 Step 5: Seed the data in the database.

-Now, we need to seed the fake data in the products table.
-So type the following command in your terminal to fill the fake data using Database Seeder.
+Seed the fake data in the products table.
+So type the following command in your terminal to fill in the fake data using Database Seeder.

 php artisan make:seeder ProductsTableSeeder